pojala/electrino/README.md

 # electrino

-A desktop runtime for apps built on web technologies, using the system's own web browser engine.
+An experimental desktop runtime for apps built on web technologies, using the system's own web browser engine.
+The project is still young and accepting contributions.

-Electrino is an experimental featherweight alternative to the popular and powerful [Electron](https://github.com/electron/electron).
+Electrino aims to be a featherweight alternative to the popular and powerful [Electron](https://github.com/electron/electron).
 It implements a minuscule portion of the APIs available in Electron, but the output app size is much smaller.

 A "Hello World" app takes 115 MB using Electron, but only 167 kB using Electrino: